 At school in Ann Arbor, Michigan, 15-year-old David Rice presents Millie Harris with the gift of a snowglobe but bully Mark Kobold throws it out onto a frozen-over river.
 Venturing out to get the globe, David falls through the thin ice.
 Instead of drowning, David is startled to find suddenly himself in the middle of a library.
 David realizes that he has the ability to mentally teleport himself to anywhere that he is thinking about.
 Leaving home, he sets up an apartment in New York and teleports into a bank vault to take all the money he wants.
 Eight years later and David is enjoying a lavish lifestyle, teleporting wherever he wants in the world.
 The mysterious Roland then suddenly turns up in David’s apartment.
 Roland knows about David’s abilities and has tools that can lasso and prevent him teleporting but David makes an escape.
 David goes back to renew his relationship with Millie who believed he was dead.
 He takes her on a flight to Rome but once there finds himself pursued by Roland’s men.
 In the midst of this he is aided by Griffin, a fellow Jumper.
 Griffin explains that Roland is a member of the Paladins, a mysterious organization that has hunted and eliminated the Jumpers throughout the ages.
 David presses a reluctant Griffin to help him as Roland targets Millie as a means of capturing him.

 Jumper was a high-profile release that came with a good deal of talent arrayed behind it.
 In the director’s chair there was Doug Liman, a smart edgy director who is always worth watching with films like Swingers (1996), Go (1999), The Bourne Identity (2002) and Mr. and Mrs. Smith (2005) behind him and a fine subsequent venture into science-fiction with Edge of Tomorrow (2014).
 Liman is set to return to genre material with the upcoming Chaos Walking (2019), plus also produced the George R.R.
-Martin tv series Nightflyers (2018– ).
-The trio of writers on the script include some strong names, including David S. Goyer, one of the finest genre writers around with works like Blade (1998) and sequels, Dark City (1998) and Batman Begins (2005) under his belt; Jim Uhls who wrote Fight Club (1999); and Simon Kinberg, who did write Mr. and Mrs. Smith for Liman, although also has the black marks of xXx: State of the Union/xXx: The Next Level (2005) and X-Men: The Last Stand (2006) against him.
+Martin tv series Nightflyers (2018).
+The trio of writers on the script include some strong names, including David S. Goyer, one of the finest genre writers around with works like Blade (1998) and sequels, Dark City (1998) and Batman Begins (2005) under his belt; Jim Uhls who wrote Fight Club (1999); and Simon Kinberg, who did write Mr. and Mrs. Smith for Liman, although also has the black marks of xXx: State of the Union/xXx: The Next Level (2005) and X-Men: The Last Stand (2006) against him and subsequently became a regular writer/producer on the X-Men films.

 It is a considerable surprise then, with so many impressive names in the creative mix, as to why Jumper ends up as such a non-film.
 There is a semi-interesting concept to the film – indeed, David almost seems like a character ripe for recruitment into the X-Men franchise or as one of tv’s Heroes (2006-10).
 On the other hand, there is limited potential to watching people spending 88 minutes teleporting around the world.
 The unfortunate thing is that Jumper does nothing with the concept.
 After I saw the trailer, which sets up the concept – youth discovers he can teleport anywhere then finds he is being pursued by a nemesis – I was waiting to see what twists or conceptual spins the various scriptwriters would put on the idea.
 The great disappointment about Jumper is that that is it – the entire film can be summed up by watching the trailer.